bharat3012/Machine-Translation-French-to-English/README.md

 A deep learning based approach to MT, Neural Machine Translation has made rapid progress in recent years. **Translator** is a Machine Translation Autoencoder built using Seq2Seq Recurrent Nets (LSTM, GRU) with Attention in PyTorch.

+## Built With

+- Python
+- PyTorch

 ## Dataset

-You can download compiled and selected translated sentence pairs from [ManyThings.org](http://www.manythings.org/anki/) or directly from [Tatoeba](https://tatoeba.org/eng) into `data/` directory for training and testing.
+[ManyThings.org](http://www.manythings.org/anki/) or directly from [Tatoeba](https://tatoeba.org/eng) into `data/` directory for training and testing.

 ## Getting Started

-In order to train the model and start translating, you'll need to install the required python packages:
+Translation Frencg to English

 ```
 pip install -r requirements.txt